Plan your safari

 Experience

-Africa’s great water wilderness, explored by mokoro and 4x4.
+An Okavango Delta safari explores Africa’s great water wilderness by mokoro and 4x4.

 Overview

-The Okavango Delta is one of Africa’s most extraordinary ecozystems — a vast inland delta where the Okavango River spills into the Kalahari to create a maze of channels, lagoons and palm islands.
+The Okavango Delta is one of Africa’s most extraordinary ecosystems — a vast inland delta where the Okavango River spills into the Kalahari to create a maze of channels, lagoons and palm islands.

 A safari here mixes water and land: glide silently by mokoro past elephants, track lion and wild dog on game drives, and stay in some of the most exclusive camps on the continent.